Military Police Corps (Israel): Law enforcement and traffic

 There is a special unit called the Yamlat (Yehida Meyuhedet LeFikuah Ta'avura – Special Unit for Traffic Supervision), founded in 1980 and located in Tzrifin, which is the main law enforcement unit.
 It has a law enforcement company and a company responsible for transferring prisoners between jails and detention centers.
 The law enforcement company is also responsible for honor guards, and is considered the Chief Military Police Officer's personal unit.
-Another mission which it specializes in are dummy kidnappings, called Operation Emulate/Dummy (מבצע מדמה Mivtza Medame), where an undercover police car picks up hitchhiking osoldiers and reports on them (it is illegal for soldiers in uniform to hitchhike for security reasons).
+Another mission which it specializes in are dummy kidnappings, called Operation Emulate/Dummy (מבצע מדמה Mivtza Medame), where an undercover police car picks up hitchhiking soldiers and reports on them (it is illegal for soldiers in uniform to hitchhike for security reasons).

 The checkpoints department (security examinations sector) is also professionally subordinate to the law enforcement and traffic sector.

 Report statistics

 Below are some of the 2006–07 statistics for amounts of reports against soldiers for various misconducts, handed out by military policemen in the law enforcement sector: